 The philosophy of instruction at King's Valley is affirmed in the following:

-1. King's Valley believes Christ is the Creator & Sustainer of life.
+1. King's Valley believes Jesus is the Creator & Sustainer of life.

-First and foremost, King's Valley Christian School is a Christian institution committed to sharing the Good News of salvation through Jesus Christ.
-As a ministry of Life Church, we uphold the Bible as the infallible Word of God and accept that all Truth comes from Jesus Christ.
-Collectively, we provide the tools needed for students to develop an awareness and application of Christian principles, values, and spiritual growth necessary to prepare them for a life of faith-filled service.
-We believe that a Biblical worldview is integral to all academic study and that morality and integrity as defined in the Bible should govern our attitudes toward each other.
+First and foremost, King's Valley Christian School is a Christian institution committed to sharing the Good News of salvation through Jesus.
+As a ministry of Life Church, we uphold the scriptures as the infallible Word of God and accept that all Truth comes from Jesus.
+Collectively, we provide the tools needed for students to develop an awareness and application of the principles and values Jesus taught that will result in spiritual growth necessary to prepare them for a life of faith-filled service.
+We believe that a Biblical worldview is integral to all academic study and that morality and integrity as defined by Jesus should govern our attitudes toward each other.